Baloperson/QuOp/CONTRIBUTING.md

 ## Code style

-tinyop core is intentionally dense.
+QuOp core is intentionally dense.
 Match the existing style:

 - No dependencies, no build step
 - Compact but not obfuscated — variable names should be readable in context
 - New public API methods follow the existing naming conventions (`find`, `near`, `get`, `create`, etc.)
 - No TypeScript in the source files
-- No comments in the minified-style sections of `tinyop.js` — the README is the documentation
+- No comments in the minified-style sections of `QuOp.js` — the README is the documentation

 ---